fbpx

 What do you think should be done to change perceptions of stomas?

-The main thing is to reassure people about to have them how little bother it all is.
+The main thing is to reassure people who are about to have them how little bother it all is.

 It’s nothing to worry about.